veyeimaging/rk35xx_firefly/How to use VEYE and CS series cameras on Firefly's RK35XX board.md

 | VEYE Series  | VEYE-MIPI-IMX327S  | Done  |
 | VEYE Series  | VEYE-MIPI-IMX462  | Done  |
 | VEYE Series  | VEYE-MIPI-IMX385  | Done  |
+In addition, the driver for the Fpdlink connection mode has been finished on the Ubuntu system.
 ## Hardware Setup
 VEYE series and CS series cameras are provided with Raspberry Pi compatible 15Pin FFC connector.
 An [ADP-Tfirefly adapter board](resources/ADP-Tfirefly-V1.0.pdf) is required to adapt to the ROC-RK3566-PC board.
 ### Connection of camera and ADP-Tfirefly